 Rhythm Pharmaceuticals Announces New Clinical Data on Setmelanotide at ObesityWeek® 2020

-November 4, 2020 at 4:30 PM EST
+November 4, 2020

 -- Interim data from Phase 2 study showed that once-weekly formulation of setmelanotide achieved safety and efficacy results comparable to daily-dosing formulation --